po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/14_Stu-CRUD-Mongoose/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to perform queries to create, read, update, and delete data.
+* As a developer, I want to execute queries to create, read, update, and delete data in a MongoDB database using Mongoose.

 ## Acceptance Criteria

 * It's done when using a Mongoose CRUD method, I can create a document.

-* It's done when using a Mongoose CRUD method, I can insert data into an existing document.
+* It's done when using a Mongoose CRUD method, I can insert data into an single, existing document.

-* It's done when using a Mongoose CRUD method, I can update data into an existing document.
+* It's done when using a Mongoose CRUD method, I can update data in a single, existing document.

-* It's done when using a Mongoose CRUD method, I can delete an existing document.
+* It's done when using a Mongoose CRUD method, I can delete an existing document and no other documents are deleted.

-* It's done when
+* It's done when each query can be executed multiple times.

 ## 📝 Notes